La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 You can add or remove interjections to/from a sentence without the risk of breaking it.

-Any word that starts with a pure vowel (excluding **u** and **i** before vowels) is prefixed with a dot in Lojban in writing and with a pausee in speech.
+Any word that starts with a pure vowel (excluding **u** and **i** before vowels) is prefixed with a dot in Lojban in writing and with a pause in speech.
 So the correct spelling is **.a'o** and so on.
 It's common to omit dots.
 We will do this later in this course for brevity.
 However, while speaking you should always show this dot by making a short pause before saying such word to prevent merging two neighboring words together into one.

 Like with **xu** or **sei**\-relations we can add interjections after any noun, pronoun or verb thus expressing our attitude towards that part of the sentence.